ruingl/Yue/README.md

 This project utilizes the following APIs:

-- [FCA-Unofficial](https://github.com/VangBanLaNhat/fca-unofficial) - FCA API for Facebook Messenger.
+- [fca-unofficial](https://github.com/VangBanLaNhat/fca-unofficial) - Facebook Chatting API for Facebook Messenger.
-- [Herc.ai](https://github.com/Bes-js/herc.ai) - AI API for natural language processing.
+- [herc.ai](https://github.com/Bes-js/herc.ai) - GPT3 API for AI command

 A special thanks to the creators and contributors of these APIs for their valuable contributions to this project.